NodeGrid/nodegrid/core/README.md

 #### *Advance Quering*

-This is a special feature developer get from NodeGrid.From advance quering, developer can pass a `SQL` query to NodeGrid.
-Then NodeGrid process the given 'SQL' query and return objects from 'MongoDB'.
+This is a special feature, that developer can get from NodeGrid.
+From advance quering, developer can pass a `SQL` query to NodeGrid.
+Then NodeGrid process the given `SQL` query and return objects from 'MongoDB'.

 Let's use the same example entity `books`.
 <br/>